Title: On the Wings of Unexpected Change

 Rodney kept a close eye on the Major as he sprawled out in a protected corner of his lab.
 The military man had settled into the spot without a grumble and had been holding very still most of the time.
 He had gotten up and moved occasionally, but, for the most part, had stayed out of their way.
 To the point where Radek had actually stepped over him when he needed a part stashed in that area.

 The man had a good mind though.
 He had kept up when he and Zelenka had started talking math and had only dropped out of the conversation when they had ventured into the purely theoretical.
 It was refreshing to have another person there to talk to about interesting subjects.

-Taking a chance, McKay hacked into the Major’s file while he and Radek were discussing something on the glowboard.
+Taking a chance, McKay pulled up his copy of the Major’s file while he and Radek were discussing something on the glow board.
 He had made sure to move through the previous duty stations without looking too hard.
-While the information on where the man had been stationed was useful, it wasn’t what he was after.
+While the information on where the man had been stationed was useful, it wasn’t what he was after this time.
 His education was.

 Rodney was fairly impressed at what he found.
 The doctorate was in something useful and that meant that Sheppard wasn’t the complete moron he had assumed.
 Jumping back into the discussion, McKay started firing off some of the more esoteric options that might explain the transformation.

 From the dirty looks the Czech was giving him, Zelenka wasn’t happy with what might be at the end of his suppositions.
 Not his fault he had a love of Schrödinger.
 Corrigan suggesting magic had gone over just as well.
 At any rate, the silliness had helped and he was picking away at the edges of the problem, just like Rodney was.